-For example, between 1926 and the end of 2015, the compound annual growth rate was 10% for large company stocks, 5.6% for U.S. Treasury bonds, and 3.4% for U.S. Treasury bills.
-(Remember inflation has averaged 3%.)
+For example, between 1926 and the end of 2018, the compound annual growth rate was 10% for large company stocks, 11.8% for small company stocks, 5.5% for U.S. Treasury bonds, and 3.3% for U.S. Treasury bills.
+(Remember inflation has averaged 2.9% annually over this 93-year period.)

-Those figures cover nearly nine decades, though, and no one except the exceedingly optimistic plans to invest money for that length of time.
+Those figures cover more than nine decades, though, and no one except the exceedingly optimistic plans to invest money for that length of time.
 There is no guarantee-in fact, probably very little likelihood-that your returns over 10 or 20 years of investing will closely track those historical returns.
 But since you have the potential for a rate of return that's higher than the rate of inflation, you may decide it's worth investing your assets in a mix of stocks and bonds.